christinepham/interview-resources/general.md

 + Write fibbonaci iteratively and recursively (bonus: use dynamic programming)
 + Find the only element in an array that only occurs once.
 + Find the common elements of 2 int arrays
++ Explain the definition of Polymorphism
++ Explain the definition of Encapsulation
 + Implement binary search of a sorted array of integers
 + Implement binary search in a rotated array (ex. {5,6,7,8,1,2,3})
 + Use dynamic programming to find the first X prime numbers